fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 ## Legend

 You can define your own legend and keys for the chart.
-This is an optional requirement, but can be useful to depict what each color represents.
+This is an optional requirement but can be useful to depict what each color represents.

 ## Vertical Scroll Bar